ssciwr/sustainable_development_course/README.md

 **Total effort:** Approximately 30 hours.
 **Date/Duration:**
-Sessions will take place in six sessions during two weeks in March 2022.
+Sessions will take place in six sessions during two weeks in March 2022: Specifically, on 1/3/22, 2/3/22, 3/3/22, 8/3/22,9/3/22,10/3/22, from 10:00 AM to 1:00 PM.
+Please note that there is also an asynchronous part to the course, which you can work on at a time of your choice, but which should be completed before the first/before the subsequent session for a better learning experience.

 You will be able to obtain a certificate of participation.
-Basic prior programming knowledge is a requirement, ideally in python as the examples will be based on python.
+Basic prior programming knowledge is a requirement, but the emphasis lies on **basic**; ideally in python as the examples will be based on python.
 A laptop/PC with camera, microphone and speakers is required.

 # Units